 Wetsuit Separates and Wetsuits

 Head and Hands

-NOTE: If you’re considering buying cold water paddling clothing or gear this winter, buy it early!
-Supplies are more limited than usual, so some things are already hard to find in stock.
+NOTE: If you’re considering buying cold water paddling clothing or gear, buy it early!
+Supplies for popular items often disappear fast.

 If you’re new to paddling, or new to Paddle KC, check out our New Paddlers page for helpful information.